3.15 Review of Body Systems

 A body system review asks focused questions related to overall health status and body systems such as cardiac, respiratory, neurological, gastrointestinal, urinary, and musculoskeletal systems.
 Nurses often incorporate review of system questions into the physical examination of each system.

-A Review of Systems (ROS) is a systematic approach used in healthcare to collect information about a patient’s current and past health status across multiple body systems.
-During a health history interview, healthcare providers use the ROS to identify any symptoms the patient may be experiencing, even if they seem unrelated to the primary reason for the visit.
+A Review of Systems (ROS) is a systematic approach used in health care to collect information about a patient’s current and past health status across multiple body systems.
+During a health history interview, health care providers use the ROS to identify any symptoms the patient may be experiencing, even if they seem unrelated to the primary reason for the visit.
 This comprehensive review helps in detecting underlying conditions, guiding further diagnostic testing, and formulating an effective treatment plan.

 The ROS typically covers the following systems: